tubery/facGameProject/README.md

 ## 13/07/23

+### Summary

+-   New Sprite hitbox too large
+-   Workaround on fall png not working
+-   3 hit combos implemented
+-   fixed hitboxes for player and attacks
+-   Added collision animations but not working properly on hits
+-   Win conditions, game over, restart

 Maanged to change the sprite to something bigger but now the character hitbox is too large I will have to fix it.
 The images for the falling animation were not working so I had to revert to a different way ot loading images using new Image